veggiemonk/blog/content/post/rust-compile-c-osx.md

 I've had my fare share of C/C++ compiling errors 15 years ago using Gentoo.
 So by reflex, search the internet with the error message: Nothing.
 And that's hell.
-It means, it is my environment and I'm missing some dependecies.
+It means, it is my environment and I'm missing some dependencies.

 I check `brew info zlib` and
 ```